 As the region urbanized and grew in population in the early 20th century, Sir Patick Geddes, a Scottish biologist, geographer, sociologist, and town planner, leveraged this climate.
-In his 1925 plan, large east-west boulevards carry these breezes from the Mediterranean Sea through the city.
-The Geddes plan provided a framework for Bauhaus Architects fleeing Europe in the 1930s and 40s to design thousands of climate- appropriate buildings, now known as the UN-ESCO World Heritage site, the "White City."
-Today, the boulevards of the White City have large canopies of trees that provide shading and shadow, and cool air as it ventilates buildings.
+Large east-west boulevards that carry these breezes from the Mediterranean Sea through the city are a lasting legacy of this nearly century-old plan.
+The Geddes Plan (1925) provided a framework for Bauhaus Architects fleeing Europe in the 1930s and 40s to design thousands of climate-appropriate buildings, now known as the UNESCO World Heritage site, the "White City."
+Today, large canopies of trees provide shading and shadow on White City boulevards and in between buildings cool the air as it ventilates these buildings.8